Breakfast

 Days after his last paycheck cleared from the factory, Gerardo fell on a small sum of money from a property sale his elderly parents orchestrated from their Santa Fe bungalow with the help of his greasy brother-in law, Lorenzo, an ambulance chasing attorney with a marijuana dispensary side hustle and a knack for leveraging his way into family finances.
 Gerardo’s sister met him in college.
 He thought about calling her after opening the letter from his parents, blue ink scribble on notebook lined paper, a few words from his dad followed by a paragraph of poorly punctuated good wishes and advice from mom.
 The check was folded into thirds for privacy, it was equivalent to a year’s wages.
 A list of outstanding debts in Times New Roman appeared on his lawn, floating just feet above the dandelions and weeds.
 Across the street, a fat white woman in a tank top walked a small dog, a boy on an old bike raced by, and an enormous rotting pecan tree leaned over most of the street, it’s ratio of dead branches to green was even.
 It was ugly in the classic sense of the word.

 Gerardo stepped outside into the Texas’ summer sauna and sucked in a cup of hot air.
 He could taste the smell of fresh dog shit.
 His neighbor’s pit-bull’s were huffing at him from their side of the front yard chain-link fence.
 They paced, snarled, and huffed.
 Gerardo walked toward them.
 One stood on his hind legs, placing his front paws on the top bar of the fence.
 Gerardo stroked its fat head while the other whined.
 “I’m gonna get you guys a fucking steak.
-How’s that sound?”
-Their stub tails shook.
+How’s that sound?
+One for each of ya’.”
+They shook their stub tails and huffed.